dendisuhubdy/armadillo/README.md

 The OpenBLAS and Intel MKL libraries are generally the fastest.

-Caveat: Windows and MSVC are poor platforms for scientific/engineering development.
+**Caveat:** Windows and MSVC are poor platforms for scientific/engineering development.
+The MSVC compiler has a multitude of bugs and produces low-performance executables.
 For any serious and/or performance critical work, we recommend using a Linux based operating system:
   * Fedora  http://fedoraproject.org/